JEHOVAH TSIDKENU Meaning: The Powerful Name That Transforms Lives

-Jehovah Tsidkenu
+Jehovah Tsidkenu Meaning

+The Name of Jehovah-Tsidkenu, which means THE LORD IS OUR JUSTICE.
 It is also known as Yahweh-Tsidkenu and translates as Jehovah Our Justice.

+The context in which this name is given is wonderful: Jeremiah 23: 1-8.
 It is a promise to the remnant of the Hebrew people who return from captivity in Babylon, that this rest, that handful of those chosen by GOD would be taken and returned to their land by the very hands of GOD and that they would again grow and multiply.
 Still, not only that is a messianic passage, that is to say, that it refers to the Messiah who is the equivalent word in Hebrew for Christ.

 The promise says that David’s renewal, that is, Christ would be called Jehovah Our Justice.

-Why does Jeremiah call him that?
+Why does Jeremiah call him Jehovah Tsidkenu?

 To fully understand, we must return thousands of years ago, to Mount Sinai, in the desert, shortly after the people of Israel came out of slavery in Egypt: Exodus 20: 1-17.